20 Free Things to Do in Charleston, South Carolina

 We won’t tell you how you should use all the money you save, but we know how we’d spend it!
 (Piles of fried green tomatoes.)

-Free Things to Do in Charleston, SC
+20 Free Things to Do in Charleston, South Carolina

-Sullivan’s Island – $
+1. Sullivan’s Island

 One of the best ways to see the best of Charleston is to head to Sullivan’s Island.
-Or rather, head to any of Charleston’s beaches — they’re free.
+Or, rather, head to any of Charleston’s beaches — they’re free.

 Sullivan’s Island just happens to be easy to get to if you’re staying in Downtown Charleston.
 The best part?
 It’s a little quieter than most of the beaches in the area.
 You’ll get amazing views of the harbor here, and when you get hungry, there are plenty of brunch, lunch, and dinner options.

-Charleston City Market – $-$$
+2. Charleston City Market

 Of course, it’ll cost you if you want to buy something (well, not everything is free).
-Luckily, you can easily get a lunch or snack here for under $10.
+Luckily, you can easily get lunch or a snack here for under $10.

-Rainbow Row – $
+3. Rainbow Row

 Charleston is known for its colorful Georgian homes, all lined up one right after another.
 They’re easy to find and cost nothing to visit.